one-for-all/RoboND-Kinematics-Project/writeup.md

 ![q3 derivation figure][q3_derivation]

 * rho = atan2(a3, d4) + pi/2

 Again using law of cosines, get
 * c = acos((B * B + A * A - C * C) / (2 * B * A))

 Which gives:
 **q3 = pi - c - rho**

 ##### Orientation:
-To find, angles for last 3 joints, we first find the rotation matrix from joint3 to joint6
+To find angles for last 3 joints, we first find the rotation matrix from joint3 to joint6
 R3_6 = R3_g = Inverse(R0_3) * Rrpy

 It can be computed to be: